 Mortgage Q&A: “Are mortgage rates higher for condos?”

-For example, many mortgage lenders charge a 0.75% mortgage rate pricing adjustment for a condo once the loan-to-value ratio exceeds 75 percent.
+Additionally, many mortgage lenders charge a 0.75% mortgage rate pricing adjustment for a condo once the loan-to-value ratio (LTV) exceeds 75 percent.

-It just means the bank or mortgage broker will make less commission, and thus will charge a higher rate accordingly.
+It just means the bank or mortgage broker will make less on the loan, and thus will charge a higher rate or cost accordingly.

 So expect a mortgage rate maybe .125% or .25% higher if it’s a condo, and perhaps even more if it’s a high-rise condo.